klardotsh/kaboom/README.md

 ## Installation

-> Void Linux users, a proper package is coming soon once I have some spare time
+> Void Linux users, `xbps-install -S kaboom` is all you need to do.
+I maintain
-> to write the build template for it.
+> that package, so it should reasonably-always-ish be up to date.

 - Make sure you have a working `cargo` (which comes with Rust via your distribution or `rustup` or whatever)